What is Noonan syndrome?

-- Abnormal dermatoglyphics (fingerprints) – increased numbers of whorls on the fingertips secondary to peripheral lymphoedema
+- Abnormal dermatoglyphics (fingerprints), with increased numbers of whorls appearing on the fingertips, secondary to peripheral lymphoedema

-- Stasis dermatitis – common inflammatory dermatosis of the lower limbs, due to venous pooling
+- Stasis dermatitis (a common inflammatory dermatosis, due to venous pooling in the lower limbs).

-- Plantar hyperkeratosis – thickening of the skin on the soles of the feet (keratoderma).
+- Plantar hyperkeratosis or keratoderma (thickening of the skin on the soles of the feet).

 Noonan syndrome with multiple lentigines, formerly known as LEOPARD syndrome, is similar to Noonan syndrome.
 It has characteristic cutaneous features, including:

-- Café au lait macules — flat light brown macules, caused by collection of pigment-producing melanocytes in the epidermis
+- Café-au-lait macules (flat, light brown macules) caused by a collection of pigment-producing melanocytes in the epidermis

-- Lentigines — pigmented flat or slightly raised lesion with well defined border.
-Unlike freckles, these spots are not affected by sun exposure.
+- Lentigines (pigmented flat or slightly raised lesions with well-defined borders) — unlike freckles, these spots are not affected by sun exposure.

 What are the complications of Noonan syndrome?

-Hypertrophic cardiomyopathy is common in those with critical congenital pulmonary valve stenosis.
+Hypertrophic cardiomyopathy is common in individuals with critical congenital pulmonary valve stenosis.